Prajñā (Hinduism): Upanishadic reference

+Bhagavad Gita reference

+In the Bhagavad Gita, there is a discourse on sthita-prajñasya (स्थितप्रज्ञस्य), in which the Krishna describes the qualities of a person with steady intellect.
+S. N. Dasgupta argues that prajñā is not the realization of a specific philosophical truth, but it denotes a psychological state of equanimity, a "fixed and unperturbed state of the mind" where one acts free from attachment and is undisturbed by life's circumstances.

+In his commentary on the Bhagavad Gita, Shankara gives prajñā a special philosophical meaning, defining it as "I am Brahman" (aham brahma asmi).
+This wisdom that arises specifically from the practice of discriminating the Self (Atman) from the not-Self.
+In Vivekacudamani, Shankara defines prajñā as a unique mental state (vrtti) that is without an object (nirvikalpa) and consists of nothing but pure consciousness (cinmatra).

 Yogic reference

+In Yoga Sutras II.27, Patanjali describes prajñā as unfolding in seven stages, which Vyasa interprets as key realizations such as understanding suffering, eradicating its causes, and perceiving the distinction between purusha (pure consciousness) and buddhi (intellect).
+Beyond this point, effort ceases and the final stages involve the dissolution of the gunas, the cessation of mental activity, and the ultimate liberation of purusha in its liberated state (kevala).

 The Yoga Sutras of Patanjali cover the intellectual plane from the average level of awareness to the enlarged dimension of super consciousness.
 According to Patanjali, Samadhi is the last aspect of the eight-fold path which leads to realisation of Yoga which unites the mortal with the immortal and Prajñā is the state of perfection, the one, total indivisible entity.
 The perfect yogi on attaining this Supreme state becomes a total non-entity.
 Patanjali states – तस्य वाचकः प्रणवः that the word which express Him is Om but mere repletion of Om is insufficient, for one should also meditate upon its meaning for gaining knowledge of the Atman and destruction of the obstacles to that knowledge on road to reaching Nirvichara Samadhi when the mind becomes pure and – ऋतम्भरा तत्र प्रज्ञा in that Samadhi, knowledge is said to be filled with truth which knowledge goes beyond inference and scriptures.